slackapi/java-slack-sdk/docs/guides/app-distribution.md

 ### Slack App Configuration

 To enable App Distribution, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, go to **Settings** > **Manage Distribution** on the left pane, and follow the instructions there.

 For **Redirect URL**, Bolt apps respond to `https://{your app's public URL domain}/slack/oauth/callback` if you go with recommended settings.
+To know how to configure such settings, consult the list of the available env variables below in this page.

 ### What Your Bolt App Does